 Mrs Long our Careers/Information/Advice & Guidance Adviser is in school each day and based in the careers room.
 This room is open at break and lunch for Students from any year group who have CEIAG questions and who want to access the resources on offer.

-Mr Wallis is the school Careers Lead and the SLT link for careers within school.
+Mr Murray is the school Careers Lead and the SLT link for careers within school.

-Mr Munnelly is the link Governor with responsibility for Careers.
+Mr Catterall is the link Governor with responsibility for Personal Development and Careers.

 School regularly measures and assesses the impact of the careers programme and records destination data in line with current DfE guidelines.